oasis-open/odata-rapid/docs/spec/rapid-pro-dsl.md

 required to learn it.
 RSDL is compatible with GraphQL syntax which gives numerous benefits:

 -   All existing IDE plugins for GraphQL syntax highlighting will work with Rapid format.
--   Numerous of tools for validating schema complexity, detecting changes can be also used with RapidPro
+-   Numerous of tools for validating schema complexity, detecting changes can be also used with Rapid
 -   Developers can use various tools to generate their models directly from database definitions or even code.
 -   Simplified migration path from GraphQL to Rapid by reusing parts of the same schema.